 The primary objective of the Ad-Hoc Group is to secure the continued means to cooperate within and between these islands, ensuring that agreements, policies or legislation developed or enacted by relevant regional/devolved and national governments and/or the European Union are conducive of the maintenance of the conditions necessary for cooperation within and between the island of Ireland and with Great Britain.

 To date the Ad-Hoc Group has engaged with:

-- Department of Foreign Affairs and Trade, Ireland
+- Department of Foreign Affairs and Trade, Republic of Ireland

 - Northern Ireland Executive Office